Glass flute: James Madison's crystal flute

 Claude Laurent sent a crystal flute to James Madison to commemorate Madison's second inauguration as U.S. President in 1813.
 The flute was then rescued from the White House in April 1814 by the White House servants under the direction of First Lady Dolley Madison as the British entered Washington, D.C. during the War of 1812.
 Today the flute is held by the Library of Congress, which is believed to have the largest flute collection in the world.

-In 2022, musical artist and classically trained flutist Lizzo was invited by Librarian of Congress Carla Hayden to view the Library's flute collection.
+In 2022, musical artist and classically trained flautist Lizzo was invited by Librarian of Congress Carla Hayden to view the Library's flute collection.
 While at the Library of Congress, Lizzo requested to play the Madison flute in concert.
 She then played it onstage at Capital One Arena, briefly twerking during the performance.
 After playing, she stated to the audience, "I just twerked and played James Madison's crystal flute from the 1800s.
 We just made history tonight."